 Saxe Gotha reserves the right to refuse to allow anyone to play if he cannot abide by the church rules.

-Questions about our weekday basketball?
+Questions about our pick-up basketball?
 Please be sure to contact our leaders as listed below.

 Church members and friends have the opportunity to play on a Saxe Gotha team in the Lexington County Church Leagues during the spring and fall.
 Men or women who are a minimum of 15 years old qualify to play.
 Men play on Monday nights and the co-ed team plays on Tuesday night.
 Coaches are Michael Elkins for Co-ed team (803.446.7574) and Mike Kinney for men's team (803.422.5414).